 Alphaton Capital Corp Launches TON Digital Asset Treasury Strategy For The Telegram Ecosystem

-- AlphaTON Capital Unlocks Public Market Access to Toncoin (TON) and Telegram's Billion-User Ecosystem Brittany Kaiser, pioneer in data protection, digital assets, and the public equity markets appointed Chief Executive Officer and Board Member Formerly Portage Biotech Inc. (Nasdaq: PRTG), renamed AlphaTON Capital Corp with new ticker symbol“ATON” effective as of the opening of the market on September 4, 2025
+- AlphaTON Capital Unlocks Public Market Access to Toncoin (TON) and Telegram's Billion-User Ecosystem Brittany Kaiser, pioneer in data protection, digital assets, and the public equity markets appointed Chief Executive Officer and Board Member Formerly Portage Biotech Inc. (Nasdaq: PRTG), Renamed AlphaTON Capital Corp with new ticker symbol“ATON” effective as of the opening of the market on September 4, 2025 Initial Financing to Acquire ~$100M TON tokens and Start Corporate Treasury; expected to close on or about September 5, 2025

 AlphaTON Capital is executing a treasury strategy focused on acquiring TON, managing network infrastructure, and incubating leading applications within Telegram's ecosystem.